keyhan-azarjoo/Flutter-Red-WriteFile-To-ExternalMemory/README.md

 under `/storage` that are not part of the internal system storage.
 Tapping one opens a file browser where you can add, delete or rename files.

+The app uses the `permission_handler` plugin to request storage access.

 ### Android NDK version

 The `usb_serial` plugin requires Android NDK `27.0.12077973`.
 If you see a